joshbuker/joshbuker.github.io/tabs/about.md

 # `whoami`

 Hi there!
-My name is Josh Buker (BE-YU-ker).
+My name is Josh Buker (BEE-YU-ker).
 Historically I'd consider myself a software engineer, while long term my trajectory involves robotics and a more holistic engineering perspective.
 Currently I'm doing a tour of duty in the cybersecurity industry, bringing my previous developer experience and combining it with the world's current security needs.